DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation.md

 Fig. An example of the VS Code interface for Codex.
 Other LLMs have similar interfaces
 </div>

-## Option C: HPC Clusters with LLM Apps
+## Option C: Remote Computation with LLM Apps

 This Option is for running large-scale cases on an HPC cluster.
 Currently only Claude Desktop App supports remote HPC connection.